Shahadjoh/pdsnd_github/README.md

 ### Description
-it show a window for users to display statics about three cities by python
+it show a window for users to display statics about three cities by python and it shows option for users to disply it in 5 rows

 ### Files used
 chicago